huBioinfo/CytoCommunity/README.md

 #### Preparing the virtual environment

-1. Create a new conda environment for the program and activate it via:
+1. Create a new conda environment for the program and activate it via the commands:

 ```
 conda create --name CytoCommunity python=3.10.6